• Skip to primary navigation

 Notes

 • The neck and giblets can be added to the bottom of the roasting pan during the cooking process if desired.
-I usually discard them, but they can be used to add flavor and richness to the pan drippings.
+They add flavor and richness to the pan drippings.
+Because of this brining liquid, the pan drippings may end up a touch sweet thanks to the apple cider.

 • Don't worry if your turkey isn't fully thawed in the cavity, it will continue to thaw in the brine.
 At least one day of thawing before brining should be sufficient to remove the insides.

-• Pour slowly as the brine fills the bag in case the liquid attempts to spill out.
-Easiest is to have a second pair of hands to hold the bag open.
-If that's not an option, you can add the brine in batches, repositioning the bag as needed.
+• Pour the brining liquid into the bag slowly in case the liquid attempts to spill out.
+Setting the bag inside a roasting pan is usually the best option.
+Or to have a second pair of hands to hold the bag open.

 Nutrition